Ciencia política e historia. Eduardo Cruz-Coke y el estado de bienestar en Chile, 1937-1938

-This article analyse the policies pursued by the Health Minister Dr. Eduardo Cruz-Coke (1937-1938), a remarkable professor of Biochemistry at the University of Chile who contributed to train a significant number of Chilean medical scientists.
+This article analyse the policies pursued by the Health Minister Dr. Eduardo Cruz-Coke (1937-1938), a remarkable professor of Biochemistry af the University of Chile who contributed to train a significant number of Chilean medical scientists.
 His health program was based upon a scientific approach to tackle the main health challenges, particularly problems, and general, maternal and infant mortality.
-He set up a National Food Council that defined innovative policies to improve the alimentary weakness, particularly among the popular sectors, and organized Preventive Medicine Services to diminish labour sickness.
+He set up a National Food Council that defined innovative policies to improve the alimentary weakness, particularly among the popular sectors, and organized preventive Medicine Services to diminish labour sickness.
 The measures had a positive impac in Public Health indexes and were followed by its successors.
-His successful performance made him a political figure in the Conservative Party.
+His successful performance made him a political figure in the Conservative party.
 He was elected Senator in 1941, was reelected in 1949, and run as presidential candidate in 1946.